MakeSchool-Tutorials/Make-School-iOS-Development-Course/P1-Assigned-Project/content.md

 This screen should support deleting waypoints by using the iOS swipe-to-delete feature.
 Additionally you can add an *Edit* that puts the table view into edit mode; this provides the user with another way of deleting elements.

-The circular image on this screen is another optional feature.
-You can implement it by using the Google Places API to download an image from one of your waypoint locations.

 ###Add Waypoint Screen

 This screen allows the user to search for waypoints.
 It displays the search results in a table view.
 The user can select an entry.
 The selected entry will be highlighted on the map.
 By using the *save* button